tangollama/contributor_tracker/README.md

-We're tracking events in a GitHub repo and logging them in New Relic so that we can make some magic.
+We're tracking events in a GitHub repo and logging them in New Relic so that we can make some magic with Slack and Twitter.
 Let's see where this goes.